Brechtpd/Staremaster/DESIGN.md

 - Manager-driven Codex UI (not a shell):
   - Start/stop/input via Codex IPC.
   - Hydration: fetch `getCodexLog(worktree.id)` and stream Codex output/status events.
-  - Footer shows derived Session ID and resume command; a “Rescan Resume” button calls `refreshCodexResumeFromLogs/Command` and updates local display.
+- Footer shows derived Session ID and resume command; a “Switch Session” button opens a picker of detected Codex sessions (with an option to start a fresh one) and updates the display once confirmed.

 ### CodexTerminalShellPane (`src/renderer/components/CodexTerminalShellPane.tsx`)

 - Terminal-driven Codex UI using the unified TerminalService:
   - Starts a pty with a Codex startup command (resume or fresh) and sets up snapshot/delta hydration.
-  - Footer shows PID, Session ID (derived), and resume command with a “Rescan Resume” button.
+- Footer shows PID, Session ID (derived), and resume command with a “Switch Session” button tied to the same session picker used in the renderer Codex panel.
   - Input/resize is sent to terminal IPC.

 ## Resume Handling Summary

-- Multiple capture paths:
-  - Stdout detection (Codex manager, and opportunistically on terminal output in main).
-  - Log file parsing via the codex log directory.
-  - `~/.codex` sessions/history scanning.
-- Persistence targets (always both):
-  - Canonical `worktree.id` entry and `project-root:<projectId>` alias.
+- Source of truth: Codex session ids are resolved by scanning `~/.codex/sessions`, matching on canonical worktree `cwd` (with day-window lookbacks).
-- Default worktree: The project’s `defaultWorktreeId` is updated to the latest known resume target when new candidates are found.
+- Persistence targets: captured ids are stored in the session list (`worktreeId` keyed) and the project’s `defaultWorktreeId` is updated when a new id is recorded.
+- Renderer derives `codex resume --yolo <id>` on demand from the stored session id; no resume commands are persisted in state.

 ## Terminal History and Hydration